phantomcyber/splunk-soar-sdk/docs/actions/action_decorator.md

 The main responsibilities of the decorator are:
 - validation of [the Params model](./action_params.md)
-- replacement the decorated function with it's own function for running actions
+- replacement of the decorated function with its own function for running actions
 - registration of the action for the app
-- extension of the action with its meta information (eg. name, description, type)
+- extension of the action with its meta information (e.g. name, description, type)
 - handling of the returned Action Result (**FIXME** this is subject to change and actions will return Output instance instead)

 For more on well constructed actions, check the [Action Anatomy docs](./action_anatomy.md).